sympy/sympy/release/README.md

 take).
 Every time you re-run the script, it pulls from the branch and runs everything from scratch.

-At the end it will print two things, the list of authors, and the md5 sums.
+In the end, it will print two things, the list of authors, and the md5 sums.
 Copy the list of authors into the release notes.
-You should verify that the md5 sums of the release files are the same as what are printed.
+You should verify that the md5 sums of the release files are the same as what is printed.

 # Tagging the release